-The 2019 My Money Week resources are now available!
+Check out the 2019 My Money Week resources now!

-Primary pupils will explore their feelings and attitudes towards spending and saving by making decisions on behalf of Max who is planning a day out through the primary videos.
+Primary pupils can explore their feelings and attitudes towards spending and saving by making decisions on behalf of Max who is planning a day out through the primary videos.

 The videos are accompanied by a comprehensive set of Teaching Materials including 2 ready-to-teach lesson plans focusing on saving and a number of activities exploring key themes from the videos which can be used flexibly as assembly, whole school or classroom activities and can be easily tailored to the age and ability of your pupils.